outintech/nbjc-app/README.md

   * Postgres
   * Redis

-- Install gems with `bundle install`
+- **Install gems with `bundle install`**
+  - Make sure the dependencies listed above are installed first to avoid errors when running `bundle install`
 - Check your local env setup with `config/local_env.yml.example`

 ### Start up the app

 - Get the database up and running: `rake db:create`
+  - You may need to rename `config/local_env.yml.example` to `config/local_env.yml`
+  - You may need to uncomment the line `NBJC_APP_DATABASE_PASSWORD:` and set the password to the one used when creating the `nbjc_app` role

 - Get the [schema][schema] setup: `rake db:migrate`
 > Note: if you make a change in a migration file that has not been committed and do not see the change reflected in the schema run `rake db:rollback` and rerun the migration.